Threat Model

 There are several other potential attack types against secure VMs, some of which are covered in this threat model.
 For instance, SEV-SNP incorporates features to prevent Trusted Computing Base (TCB) rollback attacks.
 This includes a cryptographic means to verify that the AMD-SP firmware and other trusted components in the system adhere to the VM's policy.
 Additionally, SEV-SNP optionally supports the ability to restrict the injection of interrupts and exceptions into a VM, and it can provide Branch Target Buffer (BTB) protection against specific types of side channel attacks.
 These protections are detailed later in this white paper.

 There are certain types of attacks that are not specifically addressed by these features.
-Architectural side channel attacks on CPU data structures are not prevented by hardware means, and code sensitive to such attacks should be written with preventive measures.
+Architectural side-channel attacks on CPU data structures are not prevented by hardware means, and code sensitive to such attacks should be written with preventive measures.
 Additionally, fingerprinting attack protection is not supported in the current generation of these technologies.
-SEV technologies focus primarily on safeguarding the sensitive VM data contents, while protection against certain fingerprinting attacks may be considered in future iterations of SEV technologies.
+SEV technologies focus primarily on safeguarding sensitive VM data contents, while protection against certain fingerprinting attacks may be considered in future iterations of SEV technologies.

 Last updated